• Home

 Nancy Shackelford

 Hello!
 I am an Assistant Professor in the School of Environmental Studies and the Academic Director of the Restoration of Natural Systems Program.
 I was born and raised in West Texas, in traditional Jumano and Apache territory.
-I've been an uninvited guest in these territories for around eight years.
+I've been an uninvited guest in these territories for around ten years.
 My experience with restoration is diverse, from the scrubby woodlands of Texas, to the grasslands of Colorado, to the amazing cedar and fir forests on our local coastline.
 I have a deep, abiding, unshakeable love for data, knowledge, and leveraging our shared work to continually enhance restoration outcomes.
 I gravitate towards terrestrial restoration in experimental and observational science, but am continually expanding my integration of the social, human sides of restoration.

 We work on the traditional territories of the lək̓ʷəŋən peoples.
 The Songhees and Esquimalt, as well as the W̱SÁNEĆ peoples have deep, historical relationships with the land that continue to this day.
 Most of our group are uninvited settlers here.
 We are committed to deepening our understanding of how we can assist in the movement of reconciliation, dismantling the systems that continue to cause harm, and honoring the traditional stewards that have shaped this land.